Culture & Sights in Lapinlahti - Museums, Art & National Landscapes

 • Väärni Vicarage

-Väärni Vicarage is a carefully and lovingly restored parsonage environment and the birthplace of the writer Juhani Aho.
-The Vicarage is open year-round by appointment.
-More detailed information in English can be found at the bottom of the Väärni Parsonage website.
+Väärni Vicarage is a carefully and lovingly restored vicarage environment and the birthplace of writer Juhani Aho.
+The vicarage is open year-round by appointment.
+More detailed information in English can be found at the bottom of the Väärni Vicarage website.

 Discover more